2008 Detroit Lions season: Week 1: at Atlanta Falcons

 With Jon Kitna the opening week starter at QB, the Lions began 2008 at the Georgia Dome against the Atlanta Falcons, with then-rookie QB Matt Ryan and Mike Smith in his first year as the Falcons' head coach.
-A pre-season poll on thespread.com said the Falcons were less likely to make the Super Bowl than the Lions.
+A preseason poll on thespread.com said the Falcons were less likely to make the Super Bowl than the Lions.

 In the first quarter, Detroit trailed early as Ryan completed a 62-yard TD pass to WR Michael Jenkins, while RB Michael Turner scored twice on runs of 66 and 5 yards.
 The Lions responded in the second quarter when rookie RB Kevin Smith scored on a 3-yard TD run, and QB Kitna completed a 21-yard TD pass to WR Roy Williams.
 This cut the Falcons' lead to 7 going into halftime.

 In the third quarter, Atlanta continued its dominant start with a 50-yard field goal by long-time Bronco star Jason Elam, playing his first game with the Falcons.
 Falcons RB Jerious Norwood proceeded to score on a 10-yard TD run.
 Although Detroit replied with a 1-yard TD pass by TE Casey FitzSimmons, the Falcons sealed the win in the fourth quarter with another Elam field goal, this time for 25 yards.

 Kitna finished the game completing 24 out of 33 pass attempts for 242 yards, two touchdowns and one interception (by Lawyer Milloy in the third quarter), getting sacked three times.
 Calvin Johnson, sharing snaps with Roy Williams in his second NFL season, hauled in seven catches for 107 yards, including a 38-yard completion during the Lions' second scoring drive.
 The Lions' main issue was their defense, especially their rush defense, which proved powerless against the strong Falcons RB Turner, who, in addition to two touchdowns, rushed for 220 yards on 22 carries.
 Jerious Norwood proved as dangerous, rushing for 93 yards on 14 carries with one touchdown.
 Overall, the Lions rush defense allowed 318 yards.